-Maginnis Law, PLLC is currently investigating complaints of unlawful acts committed by Seterus, Inc. in connection with the collection of mortgage payments.
+Maginnis Howard is currently investigating complaints of unlawful acts committed by Seterus, Inc. in connection with the collection of mortgage payments.
 Our firm has filed a class action in North Carolina regarding debt letters that misrepresent Seterus’ true intentions.
 We have alleged a violation of the federal Fair Debt Collection Practices Act and the North Carolina Collection Agency Act.
 That class action lawsuit is pending in the United States Federal District Court for the Middle District of North Carolina and seeks to represent all of Seterus’ customers who received a threat to foreclose from Seterus.

 Seterus is a mortgage company servicing Fannie Mae mortgages that is owned by IBM.
 Some of the mortgages that are acquired by Seterus can be very old and have unique terms and conditions in their deed of trust that need to be followed by the mortgage servicer.
 We do not believe that Seterus – or many other mortgage servicers – ever review your mortgage loans or deeds of trusts prior to attempting to collect mortgage payments.
 Because these mortgage servicers do not review your important documents, they can easily run afoul of state or federal debt collection laws.